Charts Over World Map

 You can filter by any quantitative data point or indicator.
 For example, if you wanted to find large-cap tech stocks to buy, you could filter by market cap, industry, and oversold RSI.

-TradingView also provides a Technical Rating, which ranges from Strong Sell to Strong Buy, and is found by calculating the average of 13 individual indicators.
+TradingView also provides a Technical Rating (ranging from Strong Sell to Strong Buy), which is determined by calculating the average of 13 individual indicators.

 Tradingview Stock Screener Example

-On that note, one of my favorite ways to quickly get a pulse on how the markets are moving on any given day is with heatmaps.
+One of my favorite ways to quickly get a pulse on how the markets are moving on any given day is with Heatmaps.

 Tradingview Heatmap Screenshot